adambard/learnxinyminutes-docs/css.html.markdown

 /* and more importantly you can combine these together -- there shouldn't be
-any space between different parts because that makes it to have another
+any spaaace between different parts because that makes it to have another
 meaning.*/
 div.some-class[attr$='ue'] { }